 It all begins with search.
-The results of my search show the business website at the top, followed by the restaurant listing on Yelp.
-To the right is the Google Busienss Listing.
+The results of the Search below shows the business website at the top, followed by the restaurant listing on Yelp.
+To the right is the Google Business Listing.
 Yelp and Google point to the website.

-It looks as though the restaurant is driving traffic from search to THEIR website and they can capture that new customer as their own.
+It looks as though the restaurant is driving traffic from search to THEIR website where they can capture that new customer as their own.

 Right?
 WRONG AGAIN.